 Getting to Ginzan Onsen

-However, there is a local bus line that operates between Oishida Station and Ginzan Onsen.
+There is a local bus line that operates between Oishida Station and Ginzan Onsen.
 You can reach Oishida Station via a local train from Yamagata Station, though be aware there is likely not be any English on the trains.

 The local bus is called the Hanagasa Bus and departs Oishida Station approximately every 60-90 minutes and only operates 5 times a day.
 Note that the bus is not covered by the JR pass and costs 720 yen each way.
 It takes about 35 minutes for the bus to drive between Ginzan Onsen and Oishida Station.
 See this website for the bus schedule (Japanese).